 RAAC Talks

 Listen to writers and experts from all over tell us about their latest book, current research, interesting work in the community, as well as issues affecting our world at large.
-Talks are held on Fridays or Saturdays at either the Public Library or the RAAC Theater.
+Talks are held on Fridays or Saturdays at either the Public Library or the Little Washington Theater.

 Many of our best speakers have come from your suggestions.
 Please contact us at talks@raac.org with ideas.
 Speakers need not have a Rappahannock connection, although that is a bonus.
 All topics of general interest will be eagerly considered.